What to Do if you have a Cold or Flu?

 Do You Suffer from Chronic Colds?

-There seem to be almost as many drugstore cold remedies as there are colds, most of them symptom-suppressing with side effects.
+There seem to be almost as many drug derived, cold remedies as there are colds, most of them symptom-suppressing with side effects.
 Since a cold is usually a cleansing condition, I feel it may be better to just let it happen so your body can start fresh, with a stronger immune system.
 Yet, without a doubt, it is hard to work, sleep, and be around other people with miserable cold symptoms.
 Traditional wisdom is effective for minimizing misery while your body gets on with its job of cleaning house.

 How to Avoid Getting a Cold or Flu!